submariner-io/submariner-website/src/content/getting_started/architecture/_index.en.md

 * `ServiceExport` (CRD) - used to specify which Services should be exposed across all clusters in the clusterset.
 If multiple clusters export a Service with the same name and from the same namespace, they will be recognized as a single combined Service.

-  * ServiceExports must be explicitly created by the user in each cluster and within the namespece that the underlying Service resides in, in order to signify that the Service should be visible and discoverable to other clusters in the clusterset.
+  * ServiceExports must be explicitly created by the user in each cluster and within the namespace that the underlying Service resides in, in order to signify that the Service should be visible and discoverable to other clusters in the clusterset.
 The `ServiceExport` object can be created manually or via the `subctl export` command.